Skip to content

 Hello!

-My name is Jessica and I live in Madrid, Spain.
+My name is Jessica and I live in Spain.
 I’m obsessed with dogs (this is important) and have a tendency to take way too many pictures when I travel (which doesn’t happen often enough).
 I like cold weather, morning light, and empty museums.

 Website Powered by WordPress.com.